viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 Since MAIV has a camera, you could also [set up a color detector](/tutorials/services/webcam-line-follower-robot/) or detect objects using a [machine learning model](/tutorials/projects/send-security-photo/).

 There's a lot more you can do with MAIV - for inspiration, check out our other [tutorials](/tutorials).

 If you end up building your own MAIV or another retro robot, we’d love to hear - let us and the [Viam community](https://discord.gg/viam) know!
-In the meantime, we'd love to hear what you might do with your own retro robot - let us and the [Viam community](https://discord.gg/viam) know!